mohlendo/hubot-trello-organization/README.md

 hubot-trello-organization
 ============

-manage trello boards of your organization from hubot
+Manage trello boards of your organization from hubot.
+This is heavily inspired by the original [hubot-trello](https://github.com/hubot-scripts/hubot-trello).
+Hubot tries to find the correct board from the room name.
+You can also change the board connected to the room.

 ## Installation